SGDFuse: SAM-Guided Diffusion Model for High-Fidelity Infrared and Visible Image Fusion: EXPERIMENTS

 \subsubsection{Impact of SAM}

-The Segment Anything Module (SAM) offers high-quality semantic masks in stage II, guiding the diffusion model for structural refinement and semantic enhancement, thereby improving image integrity and consistency.
-To assess SAM’s effectiveness, we conducted ablation studies by removing

-or modifying its components, designing three variants to analyze the impact of semantic guidance on fusion performance.
+The SAM offers high-quality semantic masks in stage II, guiding the diffusion model for structural refinement and semantic enhancement, thereby improving image integrity and consistency.
+To assess SAM’s effectiveness, we conducted ablation studies by removing or modifying its components, designing three variants to analyze the impact of semantic guidance on fusion performance.

 (1).
 Variant (a): Removing the SAM module (w/o SAM)

 In this setting, we completely remove the SAM module and replace the semantic masks with randomly cropped patches from the original images, thereby fully eliminating the guidance of semantic priors in the diffusion process.
 This allows us to evaluate the model’s performance in the absence of high-level semantic information.